Break Ke Baad

-Break Ke Baad is a 2010 Indian Hindi-language romantic comedy film directed by Danish Aslam and produced by Kunal Kohli under the banner of Kunal Kohli Productions.
-It stars Deepika Padukone and Imran Khan, with a supporting cast of Shahana Goswami, Yudhishtr Urs, Sharmila Tagore, Navin Nischol, (in his final film role), and Lillete Dubey.
-The narrative centers on Abhay and Aaliya, childhood friends turned lovers, who navigate a complex phase in their relationship following a breakup that challenges their understanding of love, independence, and personal growth.
+Break Ke Baad is a 2010 Indian Hindi-language romantic comedy film directed by Danish Aslam and produced by Kunal Kohli under Kunal Kohli Productions.
+The movie stars Imran Khan and Deepika Padukone, with a supporting cast of Shahana Goswami, Yudhishtr Urs, Sharmila Tagore, Navin Nischol, and Lillete Dubey.

-Principal photography took place primarily in Mauritius, with additional scenes shot in India.
-The music was composed by Vishal–Shekhar, marking their first collaboration with lyricist Prasoon Joshi.
-The soundtrack was released on 15 October 2010.

-Released theatrically on 26 November 2010, Break Ke Baad received mixed-to-positive reviews, with critics praising the lead pair’s chemistry and performances while noting weaknesses in the narrative structure.
-The film opened to an average response at the domestic box office and ultimately grossed approximately ₹19.5 crore (US$4.4 million) worldwide against a reported budget of ₹18 crore (US$4.1 million).
+Break Ke Baad received mixed-to-negative reviews.
+The film opened to an average response at the domestic box office and ultimately grossed approximately ₹28.41 crore worldwide against a reported budget of ₹18 crore (US$4.1 million).
 A mobile video game based on the film was released by Jump Games as part of its promotional campaign.